 Kdiff3 is a graphical frontend to diff, meaning that it relies on diff and offers all its options.
 It lets you compare two files to a base file, and merge, split and join entire folders, files or just selected parts of text.
 Kdiff3 integrates well with KDE (supports Dolphin service menus), but it will work on all Linux distributions, Windows and Mac OS X. The “Settings -> Configure Kdiff3” dialog lets you set parameters for file comparison in folders (by date, size, binary comparison, or full contents) and between files (ignore case, numbers and white space).
 You can toggle word wrap and line numbers for better overview and adjust color settings to mark the differences.

 At first sight it seems simple, but Diffuse is as equally powerful as other tools on this list.
 It can compare an unlimited number of files in a side-by-side view and summarize the differences.
 You can edit files directly from Diffuse and perform merges and line matching.
 It also supports (limited) syntax highlighting and offers integration with several version control systems – including Git, Mercurial and Subversion – to help you keep files in sync.
-Diffuse works on Linux, Windows and Mac OS X, and you can download the installation packages from the project website.
+Diffuse works on Linux, Windows and Mac OS X.

 This application works on Linux, Windows and OS X, integrates well with Windows Explorer, and offers installer packages for some distributions.
 You can edit files within Diffmerge, automatically merge file versions and export differences to a new file.
 It can compare up to three files and two folders and show if the files are identical, which can be useful when checking if an rsync backup was performed correctly.